Best Cheap Health Insurance in Connecticut (2026)

 Gold plans pay for about 80% of your medical care.

-Gold plans have high rates and cheap costs you pay when you get care.
+Gold plans have high monthly rates but lower costs per visit when you get care.
 That makes Gold plans a good option if you expect to need a lot of medical care in the coming year.
 But Gold plans don't make financial sense if you have normal health needs.

 Silver plans: Best for average medical needs